mjakubowski84/parquet4s/site/docs/docs/records_and_schema.md

 }
 ```

+`ValueCodec` composes `ValueEncoder` and `ValueDecoder` so if you need only to read or only to write your type then it is enough if you implement only one of them.

 Additionally, if you want to write your custom type, you have to define the schema for it:

 ```scala mdoc:compile-only